junxit/us-congress-bills-110/metadata.md

 - 2008-04-22 — Introduced in Senate
 - 2008-04-22 — Referred to the Committee on Small Business and Entrepreneurship. (text of measure as introduced: CR S3260)
 - 2008-04-22 — Sponsor introductory remarks on measure.
 (CR S3260-3261)
+- 2008-04-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3452; text as passed Senate: CR S3452)
+- 2008-04-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3452; text as passed Senate: CR S3452)
+- 2008-04-28 — Senate Committee on Small Business and Entrepreneurship discharged by Unanimous Consent.
+- 2008-04-28 — Senate Committee on Small Business and Entrepreneurship discharged by Unanimous Consent.